vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

-# Market Making Order Type
+# Liquidity Provisioning Order Type

 ## Summary

-When market makers commit to providing liquidity they are required to submit a set of valid buy shapes and sell shapes [market making mechanics](./0044-lp-mechanics.md).
+When market makers commit to providing liquidity they are required to submit a set of valid buy shapes and sell shapes [Liquidity Provisioning mechanics](./0044-lp-mechanics.md).
 This commitment will ensure that they are eligible for portion of the market fees as set out in [Setting Fees and Rewarding MMs](./0042-setting-fees-and-rewarding-lps.md).

-## Market making order features
+## Liquidity Priviosioning order features

-Market maker orders are a special order type with the following features:
+LP orders are a special order type with the following features:
 - Is a batch order: allows simultaneously specifying multiple orders in one message/transaction
 - Initially all are pegged orders but other price types may be available in future
 - Are always priced limit orders that sit on the book